Gina Athena Ulysse

 Gina Athena Ulysse (born 1966) is an interdisciplinary artist and scholar and writer whose body of work focuses on the visceral in the structural.
 Committed to ethnography, she uses a rasanblaj approach (gathering of ideas, things, people, and spirits) to her research questions, which are rooted in traditions of Black feminism to engage geopolitics, historical representations, aesthetics, and the spiritual in the dailiness of Black diasporic conditions.
 Her art and writing practice entail ongoing crossings and dialogues between the arts, humanities, and social sciences.
-She was a MacDowell fellow in 2025 and Bogliasco fellow in 2024.
+She was a Bogliasco fellow in 2024 and a MacDowell fellow in 2025.

-Currently, she is Professor of Humanities at the University of California, Santa Cruz Brown University.
-She is the Founding Director of the RasanblaLab.